 iPhone 7 Plus owners gain additional functionality thanks to that phone’s dual cameras.
 Camera+ now has the option to specifically select either the wide (28-millimeter) or telephoto (56mm) lens.
 Some users may not realize that in Apple’s default camera app, switching from 1x to 2x zoom doesn’t always invoke the telephoto lens — in low light situations, the iPhone 7 Plus will stick with the wide lens due to its wider aperture, simply cropping the image to mimic a 2x zoom.
 Users can choose to leave this default behavior on in Camera+, but those looking for the most control can now know for sure which lens is being used at all times.

 The final addition to Camera+ 9 is improved haptic feedback on the iPhone 7 / 7 Plus.
-Tap Tap Tap, makers of Camera+ plus, called haptic feedback one of the most under-appreciated features of the iPhone 7 and is using it to bring “new life” to the shooting experience in Camera+.
+Tap Tap Tap, makers of Camera+ plus, called haptic feedback one of the most under-appreciated features of the

 Camera+ 9 was scheduled to go live this morning on the iTunes App Store, but may not be immediately available in all markets.